Generalized Redundant Calibration of Radio Interferometers: Conclusions

 To avoid fitting for the noise we have attempted a regularization scheme that models the departures from the perfect beams using a Guassian with diagonal scatter.
 The magnitude of scatter $\sigma_B$ is a fitted parameter.
 As expected, we found that when signal-to-noise is low, and the data is sufficiently well described by the standard redundant calibration, the beams solutions relax to their priors and $\sigma_B$ becomes essentially zero.
 In this limit, the system has less tendency to fit for the noise, although we find that the $\chi^2$ remains too low and and noise fitting remains an issue.
 When the signal-to-noise is sufficient to detect non-redundancy, the value of $\sigma_B$ rises and for sufficiently non-redundant array, the solutions approach those without regularization.

 In this paper we have focused on methodological aspects of this method, namely, is the method capable of producing good fits to the data.
 In practice, while this might be true, the very high dimensionality of this problem makes finding of these solutions difficult.
 We found that, unless we start with a good approximate guess, the method is likely to fall into a local minima.
 Therefore, in order to make this method practically usable, it is necessary to first find efficient minimizers.
 Moreover, the method currently works with a single sky snap-shot and should be generalized to time-stream data.

-These are technical problems that we leave for the future.
+Unfortunately, we have found that low $M$ configurations are not good at describing generic array errors.
+The high $M$ configurations will likely perform considerably better, however, given the increased model complexity in that case is even more likely to suffer from overfitting and preponderance of local minima.
+The correct solution to these issues is to employ a much more sophisticated marginalization scheme than the maximum likelihood scheme employed in this work.

 While we have focused on nearly redundant-arrays, our method is in trivially generalizable to only partially redundant arrays in arbitrary configuration.
 A fixed value of $M$ defines a grid with $D/(\lambda M)$ in the $u-v$ plane.
 Any array containing dishes (even heterogeneous ones!), whose response with respect to some arbitrary original can be satisfactorily described on the $u-v$ plane in this grid can be in general fit with generalized redundant calibration.
 Of course, this model is interesting only if the array has a sufficient redundancy that the number of unknowns does not exceed the number of observed visibilities, since otherwise it is capable of trivially explaining any measurement.